 A good B2B e-Commerce platform can automate most of the processes, but at the end of the day, it is the people who are dealing with the people.
 We always insist that B2B commerce is relationship driven so human interaction is a must.

 Sales representatives can advise retailers or wholesale customers to boost their sales, increase customer retention, and adjust with the industry trends.
 A study stated that 81% B2B buyers are ready to pay a higher price if the supplier has a powerful e-Commerce platform and great customer support system.
 After all, who doesn’t want to work with someone offering absolute transparency and ease of doing business?
 However, these people give equal prominence to the sales representatives for advice.

 In a survey taken in October 2020 among 1200 B2B buyers, 94% expressed that sales representatives improve the online B2B buying experience; and 69% admitted that online purchase was very difficult as a lot of queries were unanswered without the assistance of sales representatives.

 Above points become more relevant because 43% faced difficulty in buying from brand because of the inconsistency in the product description and comparative analysis with the competition in the market; 59% couldn’t understand from the online description how the product fits their business; and 57% expressed that comparison between the products and their prices as well as variants is very difficult.

-Another aspect of field sales benefit is that they can make retailers or wholesale customers comfortable doing bulk transactions.
-Most of the B2B transactions are huge; human interaction just increases the trust.
+Another aspect of sales reps benefit is that they can make retailers or wholesale customers comfortable doing bulk transactions.
+Most of the B2B transactions involves significant capital investment; human interaction just increases the trust.